 Chase Sapphire Preferred is our favorite card with an annual fee under $100.
 For $95 annually, you’ll earn 5x points on travel booked through Chase Ultimate Rewards.
 All other travel purchases earn 2x points.
 You’ll also earn 3x points on dining (including takeout and delivery), online grocery purchases, and select streaming services, and 1 point per dollar on everything else.

-There are plenty of added benefits, including complimentary 12-month DoorDash DashPass membership (otherwise $9.99 per month), but must be activated by 03/31/22.
+There are plenty of added benefits, including complimentary a DoorDash DashPass membership through 12/31/24 (otherwise $9.99 per month), but must be activated by 12/31/23.
 When you use your card to book hotels through Chase Ultimate Rewards, you can qualify for up to $50 in credits each year.
 And each account anniversary, you’ll get bonus points equal to 10% of your total purchases over the previous year.

 Capital One Venture Rewards Credit Card

 The Capital One Venture Card has a $95 annual fee.
 It’s great for frequent travelers who want to earn miles toward future travel on everyday purchases.
-You’ll earn unlimited two miles per dollar on every purchase, and five miles per dollar when you book hotels and rental cars with Capital One.
-You’ll also earn 60,000 bonus miles (worth $600 toward travel) when you spend $3,000 within the first three months.
+You’ll earn unlimited two miles per dollar on every purchase, and five miles per dollar when you book hotels and rental cars with Capital One Travel.
+You’ll also earn 75,000 bonus miles (worth $750 toward travel) when you spend $4,000 within three months from account opening.

-The card comes with several travel perks — including a $100 credit for TSA PreCheck or Global Entry membership every four years, travel assistance services, auto rental collision damage waiver, and travel accident insurance.
+The card comes with several travel perks — including up to $100 credit for TSA PreCheck® or Global Entry membership every four years, travel assistance services, auto rental collision damage waiver, and travel accident insurance*.
 You can also transfer your miles to Capital One transfer partners for more flexibility when booking travel.

 American Express Gold Card